 - The business has a balance sheet total less than £5.1 million

 - The business has less than 50 employees.

 Is there a penalty for IR35 non-compliance?

-Businesses, contractors and third-party agencies cannot evade the HMRC IR35 compliance check.
-Firstly, HMRC will look at your contract to assess whether the contractual relationship between the parties are IR35 compliant.
 Secondly, they will thoroughly ask you a number of questions related to day-to-day working practices, which they will likely confirm with your client.
-Lastly, they will use the IR35 status criteria such as control, substitution, mutuality of obligation to further evaluate if you have a genuine working arrangement that reflects your IR35 status.
+Lastly, they will use the IR35 status criteria such as control, substitution, and mutuality of obligation to further evaluate if you have a genuine working arrangement that reflects your IR35 status.